sapics/ip-city/README.md

 ==================

 Less memory usage version of [geoip-lite](https://github.com/bluesmoon/node-geoip) by limiting to country information.
-This repository includes GeoLite2 ipv4 and ipv6 country data which created by MaxMind, available from https://www.maxmind.com.
+This product includes GeoLite2 ipv4 and ipv6 country data which created by MaxMind, available from https://www.maxmind.com.

+**You should read this README and the LICENSE and EULA files carefully before deciding to use this product.**

+**After v4, LICENSE for the database was changed.
+If you need to use this product with previous LICENSE, please use v3.**

 Synopsis
 --------